Experienced Prenuptial Agreements Attorneys Serving Mountain View, CA

 In California, a prenuptial agreement is only valid and legally enforceable if it is in writing and voluntarily signed by both parties (not under duress, coercion or fraud).
 The signing party must have also received complete information about the other spouse’s assets, had at least a week to review the agreement before signing and had the opportunity to be represented by a separate attorney.

-Contact a Lawyer in Mountain View for Help
+Contact a Mountain View Prenuptial Agreement Lawyer for Help

 If you wish to have a prenuptial agreement drawn up before your marriage in Mountain View, contact a prenup attorney for professional assistance.
 If you make a mistake with the paperwork or California’s legal requirements, you may find that your prenup is invalid when you try to enforce it in court during a divorce.
 Contact Schoenberg Family Law Group for a consultation about a prenuptial agreement in Mountain View today.